Lake District Summer Music

 Lake District Summer Music (LDSM) is a music festival in the English Lake District.
 An annual event held in August, it features performances by international artists and there is also an academy for young musicians.

 Founded in 1985, LDSM was listed as one of the "Ten Truly Festive Festivals" in the world by the Daily Telegraph in 2010.
 The festival concerts - principally focussed on chamber music - make use of a variety of venues, including St Mary's Church, Ambleside, and Blackwell.

 History

-Renna Kellaway, a South African-born pianist and teacher, founded the festival.
+Renna Kellaway (1934-2024), a South African-born pianist and teacher, founded the festival.

-Kellaway received an MBE in the 2009 New Year's Honours for services to music and was married to the late Sir John Manduell CBE, former Director of the Cheltenham Music Festival and founding Principal of the Royal Northern College of Music.
+Kellaway received an MBE in the 2009 New Year's Honours for services to music and was married to Sir John Manduell, former Director of the Cheltenham Music Festival and founding Principal of the Royal Northern College of Music.

 The Chilingirian Quartet were resident artists from inception.

 The Festival used to combine with a summer school programmes: one for emerging professional musicians and another for younger string players, but these have now been replaced by Young Artist masterclasses.
 Alumni of the International Summer Music Academy have included Nicola Benedetti, Nikolaj Znaider, Jennifer Pike, Steven Osborne, James Rhodes, the Sacconi and Belcea quartets, as well as The Pether Trio.

 The organisation was a Regularly Funded Organisation of Arts Council England until 2012 and has been supported by South Lakeland District Council.